Snakes & Arrows: Background and writing

 In March 2006, Lee and Lifeson had completed rough versions of six tracks and played them to Peart at his house in Quebec.
 Peart said he would "never forget first hearing the initial few songs for this album.
 It is always a thrill to hear my words sung for the first time [...] there's a sense of affirmation in knowing that Geddy found those words worth singing."
 Peart was particularly excited upon hearing "Bravest Face" and "The Way the Wind Blows" due to their fresh sound and how different they were from previous Rush songs.
 He picked "spiritual" as the word that best described the essence of the songs presented to him.
 Snakes & Arrows features three instrumentals, the most of any Rush album.
 In May 2006, the three moved into Cherry Beach Sound in Toronto for one month to develop the songs and by early June, they had eight tracks they were happy with.
 After a summer break, they resumed work in September and "kept working until it was finished."

 Peart came up with the album's title as he worked on the lyrics to "Armor and Sword."
-He'd researched several sources, including the ancient Indian board game leela, a precursor modern children's game snakes and ladders, and the quote "slings and arrows" from the Shakespeare play Hamlet.
+He'd researched several sources, including the ancient Indian board game leela, a precursor to the modern children's game snakes and ladders, and the quote "slings and arrows" from the Shakespeare play Hamlet.
 By the time the album was being mixed, the title was agreed upon.
 Peart wrote that the title was chosen to "describe the 'good' kind of faith as being armor, while the 'bad' kind of faith is a sword".
 He would always check a master list at a record shop to see if an album title had been used by another band, but this time he searched online and found out about the leela game which had also been called "the game of snakes and arrows."
 Peart then found a gameboard painted by Harish Johari which he presented to Lee and Lifeson; the three agreed to make it the front cover and worked with their longtime cover designer Hugh Syme to incorporate it into the sleeve layout.